 There is no real way to classify what is the typical Lulu author.
 We have such a wide range of people publishing books through Lulu that trying to classify who is a Lulu author is nearly impossible.
 It is this diversity that makes Lulu so special.
-We have college professors publishing their research, grandmothers publishing cookbooks, middle aged authors finally getting their “great American novel” into print and thousands more.
-It is truly amazing just to see what is published on a daily basis.
+We have college professors publishing their research, grandmothers publishing cookbooks, middle-aged authors finally getting their “great American novel” into print and thousands more.
+It is amazing just to see what we publish daily.

-One author using Lulu is 14 year old Dawson Vosburg.
+One author using Lulu is 14-year-old Dawson Vosburg.
 He recently published the sci-fi adventure Double Life and was kind enough to answer some questions for me.
-I was really impressed that a 14 year old could write such a great story.
-I think my most impressive feat when I was 14 was finally rescuing Smurfette from Gargamel’s Castle in the Smurf videogame on my Coleco Adam computer.
+It really impressed me that a 14-year-old could write such a great story.
+I think my most impressive feat when I was 14 was finally rescuing Smurfette from Gargamel’s Castle in the Smurf video game on my Coleco Adam computer.